 Detailed information on emerald ash borer management options are contained in two publications available from Iowa State University Extension & Outreach.

 - Español: Opciones de manejo del barrenador verde esmeralda

 See also the multi-state guide, "Insecticide Options for Protecting Ash Trees from Emerald Ash Borer."

 If individuals or companies offer cures or preventive treatments for emerald ash borer, thank them for their interest and ask them to leave your property.
 If someone approaches you and claims that the state has ordered your ash trees to be removed and then offers to cut them down for a price, record the person’s name and contact information and pass it on to the IDALS – State Entomologist Office at (515) 725-1465.

 If I remove my ash tree, what should I plant to replace it?

-There are many other shade tree species that can be planted to replace an ash tree.
-Consult this pulblication for alternatives for ash: Shade trees for Iowa – Ash Alternatives (FOR406)
+Many other shade tree species can be planted to replace an ash tree.
+Consult this publication for alternatives for ash: Shade trees for Iowa – Ash Alternatives (FOR406)

 Do you live in Iowa and have an insect you would like identified?

 The Iowa State University Plant & Insect Diagnostic Clinic will identify your insect, provide information on what it eats, life cycle, and if it is a pest the best ways to manage them.
 Please see our website for current forms, fees, and instructions on preserving and mailing insects.